This post may contain affiliate links. Please read my terms & conditions for more info.

 Always Checkout the ‘Smaller’ Local Charity Shops

-Some of the best bargains can be found in the less well known charity shops and their prices are also generally lower.
+This is one of the fewer know tips for charity shopping.
+Some of the best bargains can be found in the less well-known charity shops and their prices are also generally lower.

 The Kind of Town you Shop in will Reflect on what you Find in the Shop